antixenoinitiative/axiwiki/internals.md

 The decontamination limpet controller allows you to deploy a limpet from your cargo hold that will scrub your ship clean of caustic stacks.
 The controller requires a cargo rack with at least 1x Limpet.
 The Limpet can also be sent to another player’s ship if it is within range.
 Decontamination limpets take a few seconds to remove caustic and also will repair your ship slightly in the process.

 Caustic Effects can come in different levels of intensity, For example the caustic effect from a Scout Missile is far weaker than that of flying through a Caustic Cloud from a dead interceptor.
 This may mean you will require more than 1 limpet to remove the effect from a more intense source.

+## Experimental Weapons Stabilizer
+This module comes in two classes, class 3 and class 5, increasing the experimental weapon limit by 1 and 2 respectively.
+This module is very useful for ships using human AX weaponry.
+It is not very useful for ships using guardian tech, as the added weapons cannot be sustained by the power distributor in most cases.

 # Utility Modules